kenatiod/Delta_min/Delta_min_Heuristic_Case.md

 ## 4. What the computation measures

 The program Delta_min.c searches intervals and records, among other diagnostics, $minPidx(N_2(n))$ within each interval.
-It tracks the difference,Pidx - omega, for each value showing the progression of the smallest of this delta over the intervals.
+It tracks the difference, Pidx - omega, for each value showing the progression of the smallest of this delta over the intervals.

 The column maxOmega is useful diagnostic information, but it is not the main mathematical certificate.